Junscuzzy/firebase-todo/readme.md

 - Material UI
 - Firebase
 - ExpressJS
+- Typescript

 The tutorial use Oriented-Class style in the React app, I will change it to Functional paradigm.
+I will use Typescript in functions and in frontend too.